curioustechizen/fragment-state-save-restore-deep-dive/README.md

 Our goal is to go through the following use cases and see how the `Fragment` life-cycle and the save/restore methods need to be understood in order to achieve all the use cases.

+The [basic-example-scenario tag](https://github.com/curioustechizen/blog-fragment-state-save-restore/releases/tag/basic-example-scenario) corresponds to the initial state of the sample.
+You can use `git checkout basic-example-scenario` to see the initial code.

 Use Case 1:
 ----
   1. Launch the app and hit "Populate"